-Mail Service Program - The CVS/Caremark Mail Service Program provides a convenient and cost-effective way to obtain long-term, maintenance drugs.
-Complete the mail service order form and send to CVS/Caremark, along with your original prescription(s) and the appropriate payment for each prescription.
-You should receive your prescription within 10 to 14 calendar days after CVS/Caremark receives your order.
-Remember, enrollment in the PPO + HSA medical plan requires you to meet the deductible and then pays a percentage of the total drug cost.
+Mail Service Program - The CVS/caremark Mail Service Program provides a convenient and cost-effective way to obtain long-term, maintenance prescription drugs.
+Members complete the mail service order form and mail to CVS/caremark, along with the original prescription(s) and the appropriate payment for each.
+Prescription orders are generally received within 10 to 14 calendar days of CVS/caremark’s receipt of the order.
+Quicker service can sometimes be expected when orders are placed online or by phone.
+Remember, enrollment in the HDHP + HSA medical plan requires deductible be met before the plan pays a percentage of the total drug cost.

-Baylor University and regular full-time faculty/staff share in the cost of medical premiums (the prescription drug plan is covered under medical premiums) to cover the employee and their eligible family members.
+Costs - Baylor University and benefit eligible faculty/staff share in the cost of medical premiums, which includes the prescription drug plan.
 For additional information see the Prescription Benefit Plan Information website.

-Step Therapy Program - Step therapy is a clinical tool used in your prescription benefit to promote the use of safe, effective and clinically appropriate medications.
-Your good health remains the top priority.
+Step Therapy Program - Step therapy is a clinical tool used in the prescription benefit to promote the use of safe, effective and clinically appropriate medications.
+Good health remains the top priority.
 This tool can facilitate optimal health and lower costs.
 The generic step therapy program requires patients to try a generic alternative medication that is safe and equally effective before a brand name medication is allowed to be paid through Baylor's prescription insurance benefit.
-If you choose the generic medication option, you may benefit by having a lower payment.
-The University may also benefit because the overall cost of the generic medications are usually lower than the brand medication option.
+Choosing the generic medication option may result in a lower payment.
+The University may also benefit because the overall cost of the generic medications are usually lower than the brand name medication option.
 Lower overall annual costs can translate into smaller annual premium increases which benefit everyone.

-Specialty Guideline Management Program - CVS Caremark Specialty Pharmacy Services is the University's exclusive provider for specialty drugs.
-This program is designed to provide convenient delivery of specialty drugs, while offering personalized service and educational support for your therapy.
+Specialty Guideline Management Program - CVS/caremark Specialty Pharmacy Services is the University's exclusive provider for specialty drugs.
+This program is designed to provide convenient delivery of specialty drugs, while offering personalized service and educational support for the patient’s therapy.
 Specialty drugs are used in the management of specific chronic and/or genetic conditions and often include injectable or infused drugs, but may also include oral drugs.
-The CVS Caremark Specialty Guideline Management Program also supports safe, clinically appropriate and cost-effective use of specialty medications.
-A clinical review will be conducted by CVS medical personnel in conjunction with your doctor to ensure you receive the best approach to your therapy.
-Your positive cooperation with this program can make it effective for you as well as Baylor's group plan.
-To view the CVS Specialty Drug List, click here.
+The CVS/caremark Specialty Guideline Management Program also supports safe, clinically appropriate and cost-effective use of specialty medications.
+A clinical review will be conducted by CVS/caremark medical personnel in conjunction with the doctor to ensure the patient receives the best approach to therapy.
+Positive cooperation with this program can make it effective for everyone.
+To view the Specialty Drug List, click here.